 - Greenpeace and most cause-related NGO has been “talking” to the converted, the active prospector of the cause.
 While we supposedly convert the passive-prospector and the trend follower into active-prospector.

 All of this time Greenpeace has been barking at the wrong tree.
 Greenpeace has been engaging with the environmentalists, who were obviously CARE about the environment.

 Most Indonesian, unfortunately, do not belong to the environmentalist group.
 Communication channeling was malfunctioning.
-Literary, Greenpeace only spoke to the smaller cut of the community.
+Literally, Greenpeace only spoke to the smaller cut of the community.